Lekensteyn/pdf.js-wiki/Style-Guide.md

 Variables must be defined only once within a function scope, preferably at the top of the function.

 ## Classes
-The standard way of creating classes in PDF.js, when adding *new* code, is the following.
+The transition towards ES6 classes has started, but until that is completed, the standard way of creating classes in PDF.js, when adding *new* code, is the following.
 Please note that by class we mean an object that is class-like.

 ```javascript
 var ClassName = (function ClassNameClosure() {